Chat with us, powered by LiveChat

 A short hike through the woodland will bring you to the waterfall, nestled behind trees and greenery.
 The waterfall had a dramatic effect on the famous Irish poet William Butler Yeats, who was so stunned by its beauty that one of his iconic poems, which he named The Stolen Child, featured Glencar Waterfall.

-1. Devil’s Chimney Waterfall, Sligo
+3. Devil’s Chimney Waterfall, County Sligo

-The waterfall is as dramatic as its name.
-However it’s not quite as popular as neighbouring Glencar Waterfall because it’s seasonal.
+While Glencar Waterfall might be the most well-known and visited waterfall around Glencar Lough, just across the border in County Sligo, you can find the inspiring sight of the Devil’s Chimney.
+The waterfall is as dramatic as its name!
+However, it’s not quite as popular as neighbouring Glencar Waterfall because it’s seasonal.
 The water can dry up in the summer months – which is also peak season in the area – leaving just a cliff face and a trickle.

 After heavy rain though, the Devil’s Chimney is a frightening display of the power of nature, as the water rages over the edge of the cliff and falls for 150 metres into the plunge pool far below.
+Looking for more hidden gems during your time in the Emerald Isle?
+Don’t miss our blog 10 Irish Attractions Off the Beaten Path!

 Although the Devil’s Chimney is taller when it’s actually flowing, Powerscourt Waterfall in County Wicklow can claim to be the tallest permanent waterfall in the Republic of Ireland.
-Powerscourt rises to a mighty height of 121 metres, and it’s there all year round to be gazed at in awe.
+It rises to a mighty height of 121 metres, and it’s there all year round to be gazed at in awe.

-The single drop waterfall is a magnificent sight, as the water plummets over the edge of the cliff on the Powerscourt Estate.
+The single-drop waterfall is a magnificent sight, as the water plummets over the edge of the cliff on the Powerscourt Estate.
 While here, you can also visit the historic mansion and landscaped gardens, while the waterfall’s proximity to Dublin makes it an easy day trip from the capital.

 Powerscourt Waterfall

 Also located a short journey south of Dublin in County Wicklow is Glenmacnass Waterfall.
-While it can’t match Powerscourt for height, Glenmacnass isn’t far off, measuring in at a total height of 80 metres.
+While it can’t match Powerscourt for height, Glenmacnass isn’t far off, measuring in at a height of 80 metres.

 On the far northern coastline of the Republic of Ireland in County Donegal is Glenevin Waterfall.
-This single drop waterfall is beautiful, as it tumbles over a mossy ledge in the middle of a delightful forest.
+This single-drop waterfall is beautiful, as it tumbles over a mossy ledge in the middle of a delightful forest.

 This is a quiet place to visit as it’s in a fairly remote part of Ireland, but once you are in County Donegal it’s relatively easy to find the waterfall.
 A gentle one-kilometre trail leads through charming woodland and along a meandering river until you reach Glenevin Waterfall.
 You’ll be glad that you journeyed this far north to find it.